-Escape: Sierra Leone is an exploration and survival game created with the Cryengine 3.
-The game is focused around complete freedom and on interacting with a vibrant and alive world.
-It takes place on an island chain based loosely off the real life Banana Island chain, off the coast of Sierra Leone.
-With approximately 21 square kilometers of terrain to explore, fight, survive and escape from.
-You start with no weapons, no supplies, no idea of where to go, getting those is up to you.
-The gameplay and style are going to be based loosely off of the mod Escape: Paradise for Crysis 1, you can check that out HERE, if you wish.
+Escape: Sierra Leone is a single-player exploration-based survival first-person game.
+Focused around complete freedom and interacting with a vibrant world, it takes place on an island chain based loosely off of the real life Banana Islands, along the coast of Sierra Leone.
+There are approximately 21 square kilometers of terrain to explore, fight, survive and escape from.
+You start with no weapons, no supplies, no idea of where to go - getting those is up to you.
+No magic quest arrows pointing where to go, no forced objectives or missions.

-There are going to be at least three methods of escape, and a minimum of 12 different endings, influenced by choices you make throughout the game.
+In the 1.0 release, there are going to be at least four methods of escape, and a minimum of 8 different endings, influenced by choices you make throughout the game.
 Both of those numbers are likely to rise as development progresses.
-The gameplay will be from a first-person perspective, there will be a basic inventory system and you can collect weapons, food, first aid, and other items as you play.
-Combat will be pretty realistic and very brutal.
-I'm hoping to have a wounding system with appropriate animations and sound effects for both NPCs and the PC.
+A compact and simple inventory system will make you think about what food, ammo, guns, or items you want to carry.
+Combat, while not mandatory in any way, is fairly realistic and very brutal.
+Each bullet hit or wound causes an appropriate animation and sound effect, for both NPCs and the player.

 After several years of development and an engine change, I feel like the project has finally gotten to the point where I'm comfortable releasing it to the public.
 While the game is generally pretty polished for an Early Access project, there is still a lot of content that hasn't been added yet, and some placeholder assets.